Agricultural Business in the Global Economy

 Practical Policy Making

 Within the Practical Policy Making module, you’ll develop your understanding of how and why policies relating to agriculture, the environment and food are developed, in addition to gaining a valuable insight into how to influence policy.
-The module will be delivered via a series of visits to stakeholders which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain, and food retailers.
+The module will be delivered via a series of lectures and guest speakers, which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.

 Human and Technological Resource Management